^

 • Contact with infected skin or mucous membranes.

-• Wearing shoes or clothes of the patient.
+• Wearing the patient's shoes or clothes.

-• STDs (papillomatosis acts as a secondary infection).
+• STD (papillomatosis is a secondary infection).

 • Exacerbation of chronic diseases.